 Print Temperature Range: 215°C

-Furthermore, you can use this filament to print glow in the dark light switches, so you can easily find the switch in the dark.
-It is also a great material to design light-shades that will continue to glow after you turned off the lights to allow your children for an easy transition to sleeping at night.
+Furthermore, you can use this filament to print glow-in-the-dark light switches, so you can easily find the switch in the dark.
+It is also a great material to design light-shades that will continue to glow after you turned off the lights to allow your children an easy transition to sleep at night.

 - Durable, not soluble and has low shrinkage during cooling